-The material terms and provisions of the pre-funded Series C Warrants and the Series A and Series B Warrants being offered under this prospectus supplement and the accompanying prospectus are summarized below.
-Certain capitalized terms used in this section titled "Description of the Units - Warrants" are defined in the form of Series A Warrant, the form of Series B Warrant and the form of Series C Warrant.
-The following summary is subject to, and qualified in its entirety by reference to, the forms of Series A Warrant, Series B Warrant and Series C Warrant, each of which will be issued under this offering and will be filed with the SEC as an exhibit to a report on Form 8-K. We do not intend to apply for listing of the Warrants on any securities exchange.
+The material terms and provisions of the pre-funded Series C Warrants and the Series A Warrants being offered under this prospectus supplement and the accompanying prospectus are summarized below.
+Certain capitalized terms used in this section titled "Description of the Units - Warrants" are defined in the form of Series A Warrant and the form of Series C Warrant.
+The following summary is subject to, and qualified in its entirety by reference to, the forms of Series A Warrant and Series C Warrant, each of which will be issued under this offering and will be filed with the SEC as an exhibit to a report on Form 8-K. We do not intend to apply for listing of the Warrants on any securities exchange.